MindscapeHQ/raygun4android/RELEASING.md

 PASSWORD: {to be provided}
 ````

-3. Click generate key and do not upload the public key.
+3. Click generate key and do upload the public key.
 To export the secring file needed to sign the archives run the following command:

 ````
 gpg --export-secret-keys -o secring.gpg